hpi-swa-teaching/MarkdownEditor/CONTRIBUTING.md

         lines := aCollectionOfILTLines
     ```

+### Variables

-3. Put spaces in the interior of local variables declaration.
+1. Put spaces in the interior of local variables declaration.
     ```smalltalk
     shouldBoard: anILTPassenger